ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 > It gets even worse if you add other stuff, like order or facets, but this simple example is enough to get the point.

-So do we really need a ruby DSL to express that?
-Isn't a ruby hash more simple, more clear and more effective?
-Indeed.
-The elasticsearch API is very clear and simple because it is expressed by basic data structures, that are simpler to write, read and merge with variables or other structures.
-A ruby DSL seems just to make everything more difficult.
+The elasticsearch API is very clear and simple because it is expressed by basic data structures, that are simple to write, read and merge with variables or other structures.
+A ruby DSL seems just to make these simple things more difficult without adding any benefit.

 > Flex variable interpolation is really a no-brainer with its simple placeholder tags, placed right in the queries where they have to be interpolated {% see 7.3#adding_flex_templates %}.